Being addicted to or seeing a loved one addicted to alcohol

 Despite its limitations and side effects, naltrexone remains a useful therapeutic agent for the management of alcohol or opioid addiction.
-If you think that naltrexone could be the best treatment option for you or an important person in your life, call 1-888-341-7785 today.
-You can get information on naltrexone treatment options and ways to start the process.

 Before someone can begin MAT with naltrexone, they must be screened and assessed as appropriate candidates for treatment.
 The people best suited for naltrexone treatment:3

 - Have already detoxed from opioids and alcohol.
 Typically, a drug test will be performed to screen for any active opioid use to avoid triggering withdrawal when naltrexone is administered.

 - Remain at risk for relapse without treatment.